wright-benjamin-1701/bens-blog-react/README.md

 To run locally,

 1. Check out the repository, navigate to the react-docker-example folder
-2. Run "npm install", "npm i axios" and then "npm start"
+2. Run "npm install", then "npm start"

 To run in a container,

-1. Check out the repository, navigate to the react-docker-example folder
+1. Check out the repository
 2. Use docker image build to build the image, and docker run to run your image.
 Make sure to pass the -p flag.

 For example, if I named the image "react-image-example", use